vespakoen/extendscriptkit-boilerplate/README.md

 ExtendScript code lives in the `jsx/` folder and you can use ES6 + modules syntax (import / export) there as well!
 By default it loads shims from `extendscriptkit` to make "console.log" and "console.error" available within ExtendScript.
 The log will show up in the ExtendScript Toolkit, the Chrome Remote Debugger and when you log an error it will also show up in the Panel's window.
-To communicate from ExtendScript to the Panel, you can use the `dispatch(type, data)` which can be imported from `extendscriptkit/jsx/bridge`.
+To communicate from ExtendScript to the Panel, you can use the `dispatch(type, data)` function which can be imported from `extendscriptkit/jsx/bridge`.

 ## Resources